Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/getting-started.rst

 To do so, please create a directory in Source.Python's plugin directory (``../addons/source-python/plugins``).
 All plugins will be located in this directory and must have their own sub-directory.
-Give the new created directory an abitrary name (e.g. test1).
+Give the new created directory an arbitrary name (e.g. test1).
 Now, you need to create the actual plugin file.
 It must be named like its directory.
 So, if you have created a ``test1`` directory, you have to create a ``test1.py`` in that directory.